mayel/docs.coopcloud.tech/docs/contribute.md

     We do not have public logins enabled on the Autonomic [git.autonomic.zone](https://git.autonomic.zone) Gitea instance because we
     haven't needed to open it up yet for public contributions.
 However, we want to get around to that soon.
+Please nag us via our [public channels](/contact/) and we'll get to it.